tonysneed/WebApiSecurity.Demos/src/02 Katana Authentication/02b Katana Token Authentication/Token Auth-Before ReadMe.txt

         app.UseWelcomePage();
     }

-3. Select the Web tab of the project properties
-   - For the web server, select OwinHost from the drop down list
-     > Pressing Ctrl+F5 will launch the OwinHost web server and display the welcome page
-   - Replace the default project url with https://web.local:4444/
-     > Press Ctrl+5 to launch OwinHost and verify the SSL certificate binding

 PART B: Create Token Service

 The Token Service will be used to validate user credentials and issue OAuth Bearer tokens.